SpeedyTransforms

 SpeedyWeather.SpeedyTransforms.∇⁻²Method

 Returns the inverse Laplace operator ∇⁻² applied to input alms.
-The Laplace operator acts on the unit sphere and therefore omits the radius^2 scaling
+Acts on the unit sphere, i.e. it omits radius^2 scaling unless radius keyword argument is provided.

 source